Alaneta/patients-registration-app/README.md

 <div id="top"></div>

 # Patient Registration App
-It is an application that allows the registration of patients and the sending of a registration confirmation via email.
+This is an application that allows the registration of patients and the sending of a registration confirmation via email.
-The patient's record along with their document photo is saved in a database.
+It is also prepared with a beta implementation for SMS notification.
+These notifications are sent asynchronously via a queue of jobs.
+The patient's record is saved in a database and the patients document photo is saved in local storage but if this was a real project, it is well known that the best way is to save all photos in an AWS S3 bucket.

+The app was built using Laravel 10 Framework.

 <br>